• Skip to primary navigation

 • Ask when the fish was caught and/or when it arrived at the store.

-• Smell is harder to isolate in a fish market or store but if you can smell the filet up close that is a good indicator of freshness.
+• Smell is harder to isolate in a fish market or grocery store but if you can smell the salmon filet up close that is a good indicator of freshness.
 It should smell fresh and not have a strong off-putting odor.

 • Color can range from pink to orange-red to deep red and does not always indicate quality.
 It can be indicative of the fish’s diet, species, or time of year it’s caught.
 Most farmed salmon has dye added to make it a more appealing color.
 Look for consistency and a nice pink to red color.